 It might be a better idea to apply for the National Home Energy Upgrade Scheme – which will pay towards a full retrofit of homes.
 More details on this at the bottom of the page.

 Hot water requires a higher temperature than space heating, so most heat pump systems require some backup heating to reach adequate temperatures.
-Air to air HP systems do not provide hot water.

 Upgrade of Heating Controls